sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

   sudo  ./Mambaforge-23.3.1-0-Linux-aarch64.sh
   ```

-3. Follow prompts and press enter to continue:
+3. Follow the prompts and press enter to continue:

 4. Accept license terms:

-Here is a snippet of the terminal at this step:
+*Here is a snippet of the terminal at this step:*

 Do you accept the license terms? [yes|no]
 [no] >>> yes